klei/generator-klei/README.md

   - This includes Bower installed components (which have a main section in their bower.json)
 * Both frontend and backend unit testing with [Mocha](http://visionmedia.github.io/mocha/) and [Chai](http://chaijs.com/)!
   - Frontend tests is run with [Karma](http://karma-runner.github.io/)
+  - All necessary files are injected automatically into your `karma.conf.js` with the [grunt-injector](https://npmjs.org/package/grunt-injector)
 * Subgenerators to easy add new API's, etc. (see Subgenerator section below)
 * and more..
 There's even more to come!